EGGROLLsHVN/GAG-Macro/README.md

 - ❌ Optimize and increase the number of alts the macro can support

 ## ⚙️ Installation
-- Python 3.10+  (Probably installed in file already)
+- Python 3.10+  (Probably installed in file already)s

+### Setup
 - 2560 x 1600 display resolution
 - Hide taskbar must be off

-### Setup
+- Recall wrench in hotbar slot 2
+- For seed and gear shop make sure scroller placed at the very beginning
 - Run GaG_Macro Executable